Anemometer: Tube anemometers

 The great advantage of the tube anemometer lies in the fact that the exposed part can be mounted on a high pole, and requires no oiling or attention for years; and the registering part can be placed in any convenient position.
 Two connecting tubes are required.
 It might appear at first sight as though one connection would serve, but the differences in pressure on which these instruments depend are so minute, that the pressure of the air in the room where the recording part is placed has to be considered.
-Thus if the instrument depends on the pressure or suction effect alone, and this pressure or suction is measured against the air pressure in an ordinary room, in which the doors and windows are carefully closed and a newspaper is then burnt up the chimney, an effect may be produced equal to a wind of 10 mi/h (16 km/h); and the opening of a window in rough weather, or the opening of a door, may entirely alter the registration.
+Thus, if the instrument depends on the pressure or suction effect alone, and this pressure or suction is measured against the air pressure in an ordinary room in which the doors and windows are carefully closed and a newspaper is then burnt up the chimney, an effect may be produced equal to a wind of 10 mi/h (16 km/h); and the opening of a window in rough weather, or the opening of a door, may entirely alter the registration.

 While the Dines anemometer had an error of only 1% at 10 mi/h, it did not respond very well to low winds due to the poor response of the flat plate vane required to turn the head into the wind.
 In 1918 an aerodynamic vane with eight times the torque of the flat plate overcame this problem.

 Pitot tube static anemometers

-Modern tube anemometers use the same principle as in the Dines anemometer but using a different design.
-The implementation uses a pitot-static tube which is a pitot tube with two ports, pitot and static, that is normally used in measuring the airspeed of aircraft.
-The pitot port measures the dynamic pressure of the open mouth of a tube with pointed head facing wind, and the static port measures the static pressure from small holes along the side on that tube.
-The pitot tube is connected to a tail so that it always makes the tube's head to face the wind.
+Modern tube anemometers use the same principle as in the Dines anemometer, but using a different design.
+The implementation uses a pitot-static tube, which is a pitot tube with two ports, pitot and static, that is normally used in measuring the airspeed of aircraft.
+The pitot port measures the dynamic pressure of the open mouth of a tube with pointed head facing the wind, and the static port measures the static pressure from small holes along the side on that tube.
+The pitot tube is connected to a tail so that it always makes the tube's head face the wind.
 Additionally, the tube is heated to prevent rime ice formation on the tube.
 There are two lines from the tube down to the devices to measure the difference in pressure of the two lines.
 The measurement devices can be manometers, pressure transducers, or analog chart recorders.